With restaurants like Brawn, The Clove Club and Lyle’s in its number, East London is the unofficial home of the modern British small plates movement.

 A Michelin-starred eatery serving up a £89 set menu for dinner which changes every day, put together by James Lowe (one of the founding members of ‘The Young Turks’ – a trio of chefs who were behind possibly the most successful pop up of all time, ‘Upstairs at The Ten Bells’).

-The eagerly anticipated first solo restaurant from Nathan Outlaw protégé Tom Brown, and easily the best seafood spot in East London, thanks to the creative dishes and soothing, minimalist setting.
+The first solo restaurant from Nathan Outlaw protégé Tom Brown, and a strong contender to being the best seafood restaurant in East London, thanks to the creative dishes and soothing, minimalist setting.
 And the Michelin man agrees.

 A mighty fine tapas spot, serving up Spanish-Moorish dishes like arak-cured trout, guinea fowl croquetas and slow-cooked pork shoulder in buzzy, beautiful surroundings.